 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Some children with 2-methylbutytylglycinuria (2MBG) have severe signs and symptoms while others may never develop them at all.
 The type of care your child needs depends on whether they develop signs and symptoms.
 Your baby’s doctor may work with a metabolic doctor and a dietician to provide care for your baby.
 Some children with 2MBG have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because 2MBG is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for 2MBG, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors website are two good places for you or your baby's health care provider to use in identifying local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics and the Find a Genetic Counselortool on the National Society of Genetic Counselors website are two good places for you or your baby's health care provider to use in identifying local specialists.

 At this time we have not located a family story for this particular condition.
 If your family is affected by 2-methylbutyrlglycinuria (2MBG) and you would like to share your story, please contact us so other families may benefit from your experience.

 Each family's experience with a condition is unique, but there are some parts of the evaluation and treatment of 2MBG that are similar to other organic acid conditions.
 You may find it useful to read the stories of families affected by other organic acid conditions.
 You can read these stories at the Organic Acidemia Association's website.